flyingmachine/brave-clojure-web/content/functional-programming.md

-Another nice benefit of having `valid-moves` return a map is that `valid-move?` can return the position of the peg that's jumped over The function `make-move` makes use of this:
+Another nice benefit of having `valid-moves` return a map is that `valid-move?` can return the position of the peg that's jumped over The function `make-move` makes use of this.
+By taking the time to construct a rich data structure, it's easier to perform useful
+operations:

 ```clojure
 (defn make-move